 Biomphalaria snail abundance was estimated from well-defined areas along the river.
 These areas measured 30 m along the bank and 3 m into the main body of the water.
 The corners of these rectangular sampling areas were marked by pegs so that successive samplings could be performed across the same area.
-These areas were searched for a period of 30mins and all snails found floating or attached to vegetation were collected using a scooping net with a long handle and placed on white plastic trays in order to be able to rapidly identify the different species based on the standard field identification key guide of the Danish bilharziasis laboratory [15].
-Each site was visited weekly and snail samples collected over a period of six months between October 200 March 2008.
-Three of the months (October, November and
+These areas were searched for a period of 30mins between 8:00 - 8:30am in the morning.
+All snails found floating or attached to vegetation were collected using a scooping net with a long handle and placed on white plastic trays in order to be able to rapidly identify the different species based on the standard field identification key guide of the

-December) experienced heavy rains of above 900 mm and have been recorded as wet, whilst the other three months (January, February and March) experienced little or no rains and have been recorded as dry.
-Although our main focus was Biomphalaria, snail types like Lymnae, Bulinus and Pila species were collected because they coexist with the Biomphalaria snails and are intermediate hosts to other human and animal diseases.
+Danish bilharziasis laboratory [15].
+Each site was visited weekly and snail samples collected over a period of six months from October 2007 to March 2008.
+Three of the months (October, November and December) experienced heavy rains of above 900 mm and have been recorded as wet, whilst the other three months (January, February and March) experienced little or no rains and have been recorded as dry.
+Although our main focus was Biomphalaria, snail types like Lymnaea, Bulinus and Pila species were collected because they coexist with the Biomphalaria snails and are intermediate hosts to other human and animal diseases.
 Snails were collected from 5 altitude belts spread across the study area at intervals of about 20 km apart.